 The security of homes and businesses is more important than ever.
 Access control basically means that only authorised people can gain entry to the building and any visitors can be vetted before they are admitted.
 Access control can take many forms and is tailored to the needs of the end user.
 We can interface with existing access control systems and these can also be teamed with conventional activation devices.
 For example the door could be fully automatic during office hours allowing anyone to enter and automatically switch to access control at an agreed time, say 5pm through a timer.
 The door would then be locked and would only unlock and power open when a valid token or code was presented to the reader.

 - Biometric fingerprint readers

 Normally a site will have a method for employees or residents to access the premises, usually a proximity reader or a key pad.
 In addition, there may be a call point which visitors use to be identified; the door can then be unlocked and opened remotely usually by pressing a button on a telephone handset.

 For sites with many users such as a sheltered housing scheme, a method of administering the issued access control tags can be difficult especially if there is no full time warden on the site.

 Tags which have been lost or stolen need to be deleted from the system as soon as possible in order to maintain the security of the building and newly issued tags need to be enrolled on the system in order for them to operate.
-London & Quadrant Housing Trust now have 23 installations in North London which we installed for them.
+London and Quadrant Housing Trust now have numerous installations throughout London which we installed for them.
 The system uses GSM technology which means that all the sites can be administered from Head Office without any requirement for telephone lines, computers or people at the sites where the proximity readers are installed.